 And now here’s some good news for you…

 The interest rate on your EPF Account is proposed to be increased from 8.55% to 8.65% for the financial year 2018-19.
 In other words, you would stand to gain by 10 basis points (bps).
 One basis point is 1/100th of a percentage point.

 This move by the EPFO will be beneficial for you and millions of EPF subscribers to build a retirement corpus.
 It would prove rewarding and compete with the rate of interest on other small saving schemes viz.
-Public Provident Fund (PPF), National Savings Certificate (NSC), Sukanya Samruddhi Account, and so on.
+Public Provident Fund (PPF) (which can also be linked with a savings account), National Savings Certificate (NSC), Sukanya Samruddhi Account, and so on.

 However, in addition to the compulsory contribution to EPF, it is advisable to also voluntarily contribute via the Voluntary Provident Fund (VPF) to make the best use of your PF Account to plan your retirement.